Gopinathv19/FlipKartGrid6.0/README.md

 **Technologies Used: ** Python, PaddleOCR, Flask (for server setup).

 **Key Technologies**

-YOLOv8: Utilized for detecting objects (products) in images, crucial for locating products and regions of interest on packaging.
+**YOLOv8:** Utilized for detecting objects (products) in images, crucial for locating products and regions of interest on packaging.

-EfficientNetB0: Used for classifying the freshness of detected products.
+**EfficientNetB0:** Used for classifying the freshness of detected products.

-PaddleOCR: Facilitates the extraction of text from images, acting as a standalone OCR server.
+**PaddleOCR:** Facilitates the extraction of text from images, acting as a standalone OCR server.

-RoBERTa & SpaCy: Used for text recognition, analysis, and processing, particularly in understanding brand names, product details, and context from extracted text.
+**SpaCy:** Used for text recognition, analysis, and processing, particularly in understanding brand names, product details, and context from extracted text.

-Fuzzy Logic: Applied for matching and verifying brand names from text data, ensuring accurate identification during the QC process.
+**Fuzzy Logic:** Applied for matching and verifying brand names from text data, ensuring accurate identification during the QC process.

-Flask: Used to set up a lightweight server for running the OCR model and serving text extraction requests.
+**Flask:** Used to set up a lightweight server for running the OCR model and serving text extraction requests.